FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Pettipas research.
-Another 159 words(11 lines of text) covering the year 1760 is included under the topic Early Pettipas History in all our PDF Extended History products.
+Another 85 words(6 lines of text) covering the years 1760, 1665 and 1718 are included under the topic Early Pettipas History in all our PDF Extended History products.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Pettipas name or one of its variants: Elizabeth Pettiford settled in Maryland in 1720.